What We Know….

 Such collaborative approaches will help you move beyond using such recommendations to just alert your staff of emergencies.
 Such systemic efforts will help you build more evidence-driven preventative care processes for the existing and new youth within your systems of care.
 This is how you will be able to improve efficiency and effectiveness, and discover shorter durations of stay and lower high costs connected to avoidable crises.
 All of which can support and exceed the CCWIS continuous improvement requirements.

 Why implement another system to primarily support case workers, a small fraction of your workforce and need, when you know that after a few months of use the rest of the workforce is going to be asking when their new technology is coming?
-And at the price tag some are charging for such CCWIS products, that answer might be never.
+And at the price tag some are charging for such CCWIS and related case management products, that answer might be never.
 What you need in order to simultaneously tackle CCWIS and FFPSA is one system, one modular solution, one platform for all to securely share.
 And VitalChild can help you accomplish this in months, not years!